 - 1. Co-ordinate provincial government assistance to the municipality(s) as required. - 2.
-Co-ordinate provision of federal government assistance, as required.

-3. In mutually agreed circumstances, conduct emergency operations in National Parks, First Nation Reserves, or on other properties under federal jurisdiction.
+Co-ordinate provision of federal government assistance, as required. - 3.
+In mutually agreed circumstances, conduct emergency operations in National Parks, First Nation Reserves, or on other properties under federal jurisdiction.

-2. POTENTIAL FAILURE METHODS DEFINITIONS AND DESCRIPTIONS
+8. POTENTIAL FAILURE METHODS DEFINITIONS AND DESCRIPTIONS

-There are multiple failure methods and often those methods will be combined together.
 Below are examples of several of the most common failures and how to identify them.
 Mitigation suggestions are located in Section 3 Checklist - Emergency Coordinator.

 - 1. Piping- Piping describes the event where water moves through the ground (in this case tailings) picking up particles; those particles are then deposited away from the structure.
 Piping always has a definitive start and an end point.
 The damage is most visible at the end point where the particles are being removed from.
 The most common form of piping is a seep; and so long as the water in the seep runs clear there is minimal risk.
 Once a seep starts moving particles, and the water turns dirty, it can continue to erode an open "pipe" that will allow water to flow freely.
-Free flowing water moves faster and faster, eroding more and more until the overall structure fails.
+Free flowing water starts accelerating and continues to erode material until the overall structure fails.
 At the toe and on the face of a structure look for flowing water, mud flows that come out of the bank, or circular divots in the slope.
 On the top of the structure look for sink holes or whirlpools; although by the time these features appear on top the "pipe" is almost fully complete. - 2.
-Overtopping Overtopping occurs when water in the lagoon pond flows over the top of a dike crest.
-This water surge could be the result of increased water inflow from rain, snow melt, or Plant discharge; or a decrease in pond volume due to the slumping of solids into the pond.
+Overtopping- Overtopping occurs when water in the lagoon pond flows over the top of a dike crest.
+This water surge could be the result of increased water inflow from rain, snow melt, or plant discharge.
+It could also be due to a decrease in pond volume due to slumping of solids into the pond.
 During overtopping, water will flow quickly from the high to low side and erode the upper crests of the dike.
-This flow could lead to further erosion as more water is released via the ever increasing new channel. - 3.
-Foundation Spreading- Spreading (or slumping see below) occurs when material in the slope face loses strength and flows away from the slope.
+This flow could lead to further erosion as more water is released - 3.
+Foundation Spreading- Spreading (similar to slumping as discussed below) occurs when material in the slope face loses strength and flows away from the slope.
 This is most often associated with an increase of water, or pore pressure, within the slope.
 The material may fail on its own or it may be driven from above by unaffected material.
 The material flow will spread outward until it reaches a new equilibrium.
-Visually the spreading may initially look like a bulge in the slope; it could then turn into a flow where the material may be rolling and mixing as it fans out to the sides. - 4.
-Crest or Face Slumping- Slumping is very similar to Spreading described above.
+Visually, the spreading may initially look like a bulge in the slope; it could then turn into a flow where the material may be rolling and mixing as it fans out to the sides. - 4.
+Crest or Face Slumping- Slumping is very similar to spreading described above.
 The main difference is instead of a large portion of material losing strength, only a smaller/thinner layer fails.
-This thin layer acts like ball bearings and the solid material above it slides over the thin layer.
-All of the material will flow until the thin layer is used up or reaches a new equilibrium.
-The advantage to a slump is that it may be possible to identify the weak layer and somehow isolate it.
-Upon visual inspection with a slump, usually, there would be lots of chunky material at the bottom of the failure and a clear clean failure surface above.
+The solid material on top slides on the thin layer.
+All of the material will flow until the thin layer is depleted or reaches a new equilibrium.
+The advantage to a slump is that it may be possible to identify the weak layer and isolate it.
+Upon visual inspection with a slump, usually, there would be an abundance of coarse material at the bottom of the failure and a clean failure surface above.